-To our best knowledge, existent literature does not provide any systematic and self-contained framework to model, test and predict serially-dependent positive-valued data realizing a non-trivial part of excess zeros.
+To the best of our knowledge, existent literature does not provide any systematic and self-contained framework to model, test and predict serially-dependent positive-valued data realizing a non-trivial part of excess zeros.
 Therefore, our main contributions can be summarized as follows.
 First, we introduce a new type of discrete-continuous mixture distribution capturing a clustering of observations at zero.
 The idea is to decompose the distribution into a point-mass at zero and a flexible continuous distribution for strictly positive values.
 Second, we propose a novel semiparametric density test, which is tailored to distributions based on point-mass mixtures.
-Both the proposed distribution as well as the specification test might be valuable not only in the context of financial data but also in engineering or natural sciences, see, e.g., Weglarczyk et al. (2005).
 Third, we employ the above mixture distribution to specify a so-called zero-augmented MEM (ZA-MEM) that allows for maximum likelihood estimation in the presence of zero observations.
 Finally, we explicitly account for serial dependencies in zero occurrences by introducing an augmented MEM structure which captures the probability of zeros based on a dynamic binary choice component.
 The resulting so-called Dynamic ZA-MEM (DZA-MEM) yields a specification which allows to explicitly predict zero outcomes and thus is able to produce appropriate density forecasts.

 A zero augmented model is an important complement to current approaches which reveal clear deficiencies and weaknesses in the presence of zeros.
 For instance, the quasi log-likelihood function of a MEM based on a (standard) gamma distribution (see, e.g., Drost and Werker, 2004) cannot be evaluated in the case of zero observations.
 An analogous argument holds for the log-normal distribution yielding QML estimates of a logarithmic MEM (Allen et al., 2008).
 Consequently, the only feasible distribution yielding QML estimates is the exponential distribution.
 The latter, however, is heavily misspecified in cases as shown in Figure 1 and thus yields clearly inefficient parameter estimates.
-This inefficiency can be harmful if a model is applied to time-aggregated data and is (re-)estimated over comparably short time intervals as, e.g., a day (for instance, to be not affected by possible structural breaks).
+This inefficiency can be harmful if a model is applied to time-aggregated data and is estimated over comparably short (rolling) time intervals as, e.g., a day (for instance, to be not affected by possible structural breaks).
 Moreover, using exponential QML or the generalized methods of moments (GMM) as put forward by Brownlees et al. (2010) does not allow to explicitly estimate (and thus to predict) point masses at zero.
-This limits the applicability of such approaches, for instance, in VWAP applications where intraday trading volumes have to be predicted.

 Finally, from an economic viewpoint, no-trade intervals contain own-standing information.
 E.g., in the asymmetric information-based market microstructure model by Easley and O'Hara (1992), the absence of a trade indicates lacking information in the market.
 Indeed, the question whether to trade and (if yes) how much to trade are separate decisions which do not necessarily imply that no-trade intervals can be considered as the extreme case of low trading volumes.
 Consequently, the binary process of no-trading might follow its own dynamics others than that of (non-zero) volumes.

 This paper contributes to several strings of literature.
-Firstly, it adds to the literature on point-mass mixture distributions.
+First, it adds to the literature on point-mass mixture distributions.
 An important distinguishing feature of the existing specifications is whether the point-mass at zero is held constant (e.g., Weglarczyk et al., 2005) or explained by a standard (static) binary-choice model (e.g., Duan et al., 1983).
 We extend these approaches by allowing for a dynamic model for zero occurrences.
 In an MEM context, De Luca and Gallo (2004) or Lanne (2006) employ mixtures of continuous distributions which are typically motivated by economic arguments, such as trader heterogeneity.
 The idea of employing a point-mass mixture distribution to model zero values is only mentioned, but not applied, by Cipollini et al. (2006).